Suv05/Growwik/README.md

 - **Influencer Discovery**: Find influencers based on niche, engagement rates, audience demographics, and more.
 - **Campaign Management**: Create, manage, and track social media campaigns with real-time analytics.
-- **Secure Payments**: Hassle-free payment integration for secure and transparent transactions.
 - **Performance Analytics**: Detailed insights into campaign performance, including reach, impressions, clicks, and conversions.
 - **Collaboration Tools**: Simplified workflows for brands and influencers to communicate and collaborate.